nilearn/nilearn/doc/manipulating_images/input_output.rst

    If you provide a sequence of Nifti images, all of them must have the same affine.

+.. topic:: Decreasing memory used when loading Nifti images

+   When Nifti images are stored compressed (.nii.gz), loading them directly consumes more memory.
+As a result, large 4D images may raise "MemoryError", especially on smaller computers and when using Nilearn routines that require intensive 4D matrix operations.
+One step to improve the situation may be to gunzip the data onto disk as an initial step.
+   If multiple images are loaded into memory sequentially, another solution may be to `uncache <https://nipy.org/nibabel/images_and_memory.html#using-uncache>`_ one before loading and performing operations on another.

 Text files: phenotype or behavior
 ----------------------------------